 So now you probably want to know how you can obtain a permit for The Wave.

-The process is still a bit confusing so we have put together a comprehensive guide of what you can expect from the permit process, and everything you need to know about hiking to The Wave in Arizona (plus a few fun things you can do in the area while you’re attempting the in-person permit process!)
+The process is still a bit confusing so we have put together a comprehensive guide of what you can expect from the permit process and everything you need to know about hiking to The Wave in Arizona (plus a few fun things you can do in the area while you’re attempting the permit process!).
+Enjoy!